 - Your gym routine involves a high cardio to resistance training ratio.
 I see it time and time again… Especially when someone’s goal is weight loss, their primary activity is a long aerobic cardio session (also known as LISS) most days of the week, with maybe a few bicep curls, crunches and squats thrown in there after they hop off the treadmill.
-Of course it’s great to be moving your body in anyway you can, and you will probably even see some initial results by doing long cardio sessions at first.
+Of course, it’s great to be moving your body in any way you can, and you will probably even see some initial results by doing long cardio sessions at first.
 But a month or two into this, your body will most likely plateau and any muscle mass you already had will have dwindled away (say goodbye to those booty gains).
-Instead of low intensity steady state cardio 5 days a week with a couple exercises thrown in there, try this:
+Instead of low-intensity steady-state cardio 5 days a week with a couple of exercises thrown in there, try this:

 Now, when it comes to lifting the same amount of weight over and over again… I know I know, you’re just trying to “tone”.
-If there’s one word I would pay to have be extinct from the English vocabulary it would be “tone”.
 Not a day goes by at the gym that I don’t hear someone describe their goals using that word.
 Not that it’s a bad word, it’s just that everyone has used it to justify not lifting heavy.
-“Heavy” is a subjective term, and it certainly doesn’t mean you’re going to turn into a female body builder overnight from lifting heavier than you’re used to.
+“Heavy” is a subjective term, and it certainly doesn’t mean you’re going to turn into a female bodybuilder overnight from lifting heavier than you’re used to.
 Here’s a tip I give all my clients:

 3. Your workouts are kick-a**, but your idea of a healthy diet is getting the small order of fries instead of the large.
-Alright, that might be an extreme case, but you get the idea.
-I remember when I first started working out, which by the way was hardly even considered working out – I’d do maybe 2 sets of 10 reps bicep curls, a few squats, a few crunches, and then I’d call it a day.
-But not without getting my 1,000 calorie smoothie first!
-That’s right – after every workout I’d order this delicious, huge peanut buttery-chocolate smoothie that can almost be classified as a milkshake.
-No wonder I wasn’t seeing results!
-I wasn’t expending nearly enough energy to consume what was almost my entire day’s worth of food in just one mere drink.
-If you are killing it in the gym (and following my tips above), but aren’t practicing portion control, or are drinking majority of your calories (this could be either alcohol OR those yummy PSL’s for all my basics out there) it’s unlikely you will get where you want to be physically if your goal is to lean out.
+If you are killing it in the gym (and following my tips above), but aren’t practicing portion control, or are drinking the majority of your calories (this could be either alcohol OR those yummy PSL’s for all my basics out there) it’s unlikely you will get where you want to be physical if your goal is to lean out.
 You will start to see and feel a change in your body once you focus on consuming “clean” foods (AKA whole foods vs. processed foods) the majority of the time, and not trying to satisfy your cravings for sweets with “diet” foods that contain artificial sweeteners – just go for the real thing when the time comes for you to treat yourself!